Zero New Poster: Shahrukh Khan Aka 'Bauua Singh' Plants A Kiss On Anushka Sharma's Forehead

 While the another user wrote, "Wow Nice concept about reality love and comedy...Eagerly waiting for this.. love You #Srk!!
 Katrina anushka Srk Nice combo.....and Katrina Makes sizzling with srk!
 It's new story!!...love u king khan srk.."

-The netizen looked every bit excited and they wrote, "Buaa ke pyaar ne sirf aafia ko hi nahi...
+The netizen seemed every bit excited and he wrote, "Buaa ke pyaar ne sirf aafia ko hi nahi...
 Sabko uske naam kar diya hai!
 I love you!@iamsrk."

 Deepika Padukone-Ranveer Singh Bengaluru Reception Pictures!